bdeixler/onyx/_careers/solar-project-manager.md

 - Responsible for milestone tracking, maintaining project costs, budget and forecasts
 - Prepare updated project forecasts, schedule and report detailed analytics to explain variances
 - Daily progress reports and on-going communication with all company functions to ensure successful project execution
-- Escalation and “actionable” plans to remediate project issues
+- Escalation and "actionable" plans to remediate project issues
 - Ensure all project turnover documentation is secured and filed in orderly manner

-### Reporting
+## Reporting

 - Reports directly to Director, Project Management
 - Office assignment is located in either Sausalito, CA or Robbinsville, NJ

-### Required Qualifications
+## Required Qualifications

 - Bachelor's Degree or equivalent work experience
 - 2-5+ years of project management or construction experience, preferably in solar